Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: applications in heavy-ion physics

 Building upon these previous works, a series of papers by the Duke group~\cite{Bernhard:2015hxa, Bernhard:2016tnd,Ke:2016jrd,Ke:2018tsh, Moreland:2018gsh, Bernhard:2018hnz, Bernhard:2019bmu} marked a transition to performing Bayesian inference using multistage models of heavy-ion collisions that include most of the elements that are considered ``state-of-the-art'' at the moment: event-by-event simulations, flexible initial conditions, temperature-dependent shear and bulk viscosities, and a hadronic afterburner.
 The open-source codes written, optimized and published by these authors form the backbone of almost all Bayesian inference performed since.
 Additional work has been done by collaborations such as JETSCAPE~\cite{JETSCAPE:2020mzn,JETSCAPE:2020shq,JETSCAPE:2021ehl,JETSCAPE:2022cob,coleman2019topics,Everett:2021ruv,Heffernan:2023kpm} and BAND~\cite{Phillips:2020dmw} to provide open-source frameworks that build or expands on these previous efforts.

-In Section~\ref{sec:bayes_soft_sector}, we inspect seven different recent analyses that attempted to constrain the shear and bulk viscosity of quark-gluon plasma with soft hadron observable.
+In Section~\ref{sec:bayes_soft_sector}, we inspect seven different recent analyses that attempted to constrain the shear and bulk viscosity of quark-gluon plasma with soft hadron observables.
 The aim is to use these analyses as an example of the possibilities and challenges of Bayesian inference, and how seemingly similar models can lead to significantly different results.
 We emphasize that there are multiple other analyses beyond these seven, including older analyses listed above, as well as more recent ones~\cite{Auvinen:2017fjw,Auvinen:2020mpc,JETSCAPE:2022cob,Yang:2022ixy,Nijs:2022rme,Nijs:2023yab,Vermunt:2023fsr}.
-There have also been a number of Bayesian inference focused parton energy loss~\cite{Xu:2017obm,Ke:2018tsh,He:2018gks,Ke:2020clc,JETSCAPE:2021ehl,Xie:2022ght,Wu:2023olb,Fan:2023wpv}, nuclear structure~\cite{Cheng:2023ucp,Giacalone:2023cet}, 3D initial conditions~\cite{Soeder:2023vdn}, blast-wave fit~\cite{Yang:2018ghi,Yang:2020oig}, and many more.
+There have also been a number of Bayesian inference focused on parton energy loss~\cite{Xu:2017obm,Ke:2018tsh,He:2018gks,Ke:2020clc,JETSCAPE:2021ehl,Xie:2022ght,Wu:2023olb,Fan:2023wpv,Liu:2023rfi,Karmakar:2023ity,Xing:2023ciw}, nuclear structure~\cite{Cheng:2023ucp,Giacalone:2023cet}, 3D initial conditions~\cite{Soeder:2023vdn}, blast-wave fit~\cite{Yang:2018ghi,Yang:2020oig}, the equation of state and transport coefficients at finite baryon chemical potential~\cite{Oliinychenko:2022uvy,Shen:2023awv,Yang:2023apw} and many more.